 The gossip about this rejection had spread like wildfire around Konoha and Sakura disappeared in shame.
 Awhile later she reappeared with choppy locks and an apprenticeship under Tsunade-Hime.
 Her growth as a shinobi had not since stalled once.
 Even when Sasuke was named heir over Itachi and married off, she never broke stride.
 It was now rumoured that her goal in life had become to prove the worthlessness of clan politics and the value of individual shinobi.

 Sakura busied herself by proving her worth on the peripheral of the battle: tracking down an Akatsuki operative.
-And although a solo mission is something exciting, she was already softening to the idea of encouraging her "new" subordinate.
+And although a solo mission was something exciting, he could see how she was already softening to the idea of encouraging her "new" subordinate.
 Along with her natural fighting style, she was just as naturally compassionate, despite how much she tended to hide it.

 "Three hour shifts sound good to you?" she asked, expecting his nod as she hopped to her feet to dispose of their camp.
 She checked the perimeter again and then told him he could keep watch first.
 It was a small gesture, again, of support.
 This way he would be the better rested of the two when they set out again.